All Episodes

 So understandably, Newt took a lot of heat from this.

-Michelle Bachmann weighed in.
+Michelle Bachman weighed in.

-Well, I don't agree that you would make 11 million workers legal, because that in effect is amnesty.
+Well, I don't agree that you would make 11 million workers legal because that, in effect, is amnesty.

 And I also don't agree that you would give the DREAM Act on a federal level.

-And those are two things that I believe that the speaker had been for, and he can speak for himself.
+And those are two things that I believe that the Speaker had been for, and he can speak for himself.

-We do want to have people, and I agree with the speaker, people like chemists and engineers and people who are highly skilled.
+We do want to have people, and I agree with the Speaker, people like chemists and engineers and people who are highly skilled.

 We think about the United States and what's in the best interest of the United States.